 His assets grew steadily.

-He became somewhat of a homebody.
+He became something of a shut-in.

-"Want to get together, everyone?"
+"Want to all get together?"

 "Atem!"

-"Were you waiting long?"
+"Were you waiting?"

 "No, I just came early."

-Atem put his phone in his pocket.
+Atem put the phone in his pocket.

 "What were you looking at?"